Galib07/ngoprojectfold/README.md

 #### 📌 Current version

-📝 **v2.0.0** — July 2026 — one shared command for all 3 departments, department dropdown, auto-numbering, add-your-own-folder buttons — [View this version](https://github.com/Galib07/ngoprojectfold/releases/tag/v2.0.0)
+📝 **v1.0.0** - July 2026 - one shared command for all 3 departments, department dropdown, auto-numbering, add-your-own-folder buttons: [View this version](https://github.com/Galib07/ngoprojectfold/releases/tag/v1.0.0)

-#### 📚 Previous versions

-📝 **v1.0.0** — July 2026 — first version, MEAL department only — [View this version](https://github.com/Galib07/ngoprojectfold/releases/tag/v1.0.0)

 > 🔖 **Maintainer tip:** each time you release a meaningfully new version, create a matching [GitHub Release](https://github.com/Galib07/ngoprojectfold/releases/new) tagged `vX.Y.Z`, and add a row above linking to it.
 This keeps every past version browsable, the same way this table already assumes.

 ---

-## 🛠️ Advanced usage (optional — most people can skip this)
+## 🛠️ Advanced usage (optional - most people can skip this)

 Skip the dialog box entirely and create the full default structure right away: